-The start check is carried out immediately before launch to check the most important safety points once again.
+The 5-point check is carried out immediately before launch to check the most important safety points once again.
 It should always be carried out in the same sequence so that nothing is overlooked.
-The points are:
+The 5 points are:

-- 1. Is your personal equipment in order (engine, harness, carabiners, reserve, helmet) and are all straps done up? - 2.
+- 1. Is your personal equipment, and that of your passenger, in order (harness, carabiners, reserve, helmet) and are all straps done up? - 2.
 Is the canopy arranged in a half-moon shape and are all the air intakes open? - 3.
-Are all the lines untangled and are any lines under the canopy? - 4.
-Are the trimmer positions correct and symmerical? - 5.
-Does the weather, in particular wind direction and strength, allow a safe flight? - 6.
-Is the propeller free? - 7.
-Does the engine deliver full power? - 8.
+Are all the lines untangled and are any lines under the canopy, are the tandem spreaders correctly attached and adjusted? - 4.
+Does the weather, in particular wind direction and strength, allow a safe flight? - 5.
 Are the airspace and launch area clear?